Ulaş Zengin

-Ulaş Zengin (born 25 June 1997) is a Turkish professional footballer who plays as a centre-back for Turkish club Karacabey Belediyespor on loan from Gaziantep.
+Ulaş Zengin (born 25 June 1997) is a Turkish professional footballer who plays as a centre-back for Turkish club İskenderunspor.

 Career

 Zengin is a product of Altay's youth academy since 2007.
 He joined their senior team and signed his first professional contract in 2014.
 On 22 May 2019, he transferred to Gaziantep.
 He made his professional debut with Gaziantep in a 5–4 Süper Lig loss to Çaykur Rizespor on 11 May 2021.